-Environmental Studies (ENV) represents an interdisciplinary and integrated approach to examining human-environment relationships.
+Environmental Studies represents an interdisciplinary and integrated approach to examining human-environment relationships.
 The Bachelor of Environmental Studies (BES) equips graduates with the tools needed to engage in proactive environmental citizenship.
-Graduates of this program will be prepared to work as environmental professionals in Canada or abroad.
+Graduates of this program will be prepared to work as environmental professionals in Canada and abroad.
 They will have developed the depth of knowledge required to graduate or to continue on to other professional studies.

 Note: Students may also present English 12, English Literature 12, English 12 First Peoples, AP English, or IB English A (standard level or higher level), or out-of-province equivalent.